 Cat behaviour consultations

 Resolving cat behaviour problems is my passion and vocation, so if you’d like to work with a caring and supportive behaviourist, please read on.
 Clients often come to me in despair about their cats peeing all over the house or constantly fighting but with some professional guidance, things can start to change and become more positive.
-I can give you a deeper understanding of your cat’s behaviour, ways to improve your relationship and make life easier again.
+I can give you a deeper understanding of your cat’s behaviour, ways to improve your relationship and make things less stressful.
 Some of the issues I can help with include:

 I use kind, force-free methods and my fees can be claimed back through most pet insurers.
-My cat behaviour consultations are available in-person within 15 miles of Swadlincote, Derbyshire and remotely in the UK.
+My cat behaviour consultations are available remotely in the UK or in-person within 15 miles of Swadlincote, Derbyshire.
 Please see below to find out more about my consultation process.

 Consultation process